Shopify Pending Payments

 Updated over a week ago

-Sometimes the transaction to pay for an order or refund will appear in a different payout than the order itself.
+Sometimes the transaction that pays for an order or refund will appear in a different payout than the order itself.

-This can happen for a number of reasons but here are two of the most common ones:
+This can happen for a number of reasons but here are a few of the most common ones:

-• The order can be paid after it is fulfilled. (eg. credit terms, cash on delivery)
+• The order is marked as paid after it is fulfilled. (eg. credit terms such as wholesale, cash on delivery)

-• The order can be made through one gateway, but paid through another (eg. because a payment through the original gateway failed)
+• The order is originally processed through one gateway, but then paid through another (eg. because a payment through the original gateway failed)

-In these cases, A2X will add Pending Payment lines to a payout to account for money that is still owed for an order.
+In these cases, A2X will add Pending Payment lines to a payout to account for money that is still owed for an order to recognize that this amount is owed to the business.

-1/ An order is placed but there is no transaction or the transactions do not cover the full amount.
+1. An order is placed but there is no payment transaction or the payment transactions do not cover the full amount.

 The Payout for 19 Dec 2019 below shows an example of this.
 An order for $400 has been made, but the payment for the order has not been received.